 Guides & Rulers

-Even though Microsoft has done a great job with the browser-based Excel Online, the desktop app is going to be smoother for the foreseeable future.
+Microsoft has done a great job with the browser-based Excel Online.
+But the desktop app is going to be smoother for the foreseeable future.
 It's much easier to make refined adjustments to your slide deck thanks to features like zooming and alignment.

 Also, one of my favorite features is the grid and snapping in the desktop app.
-It makes it easy to line up multiple elements on your slide and ensure that they are the same size.
+It makes it easy to line up many elements on your slide and ensure that they're the same size.
 PowerPoint Online has some of these features, but they aren't quite as polished.
 If you build really advanced presentations, you may prefer to stay on the desktop app.